xwp/engineering-best-practices/_includes/markdown/PHP.md

 To escape is to ensure data conforms to specific standards before being passed off.
 Validation, again, ensures that data matches what is to be expected in a much stricter way.
 Any non-static data outputted to the browser must be escaped or validated.

 WordPress has a number of core functions that can be leveraged for escaping.
-At 10up, we follow the philosophy of *late escaping*.
+We follow the philosophy of *late escaping*.
 This means we escape things just before output in order to reduce missed escaping and improve code readability.

 Here are some simple examples of *late-escaped* output: